 Dream team who work in the kitchen to provide nutritious meals for every Camp session.
 The dream team will assist the Camp chef with meal preparation, serving and clean up.
 When they aren’t helping out in the kitchen, they are encouraged to join in the activities happening all around campus.

 Program assistants who help in a variety of different areas around campus depending upon the needs of the session and the skills of the applicants.
 They may help in the art studio, office or with general program activities.
 Program assistants with special skills or talents may also be incorporated into the week’s programming.
+There are a very limited number of these positions and only at select sessions.
+Please contact us for more information or with questions.

 Daily volunteer positions include: